 The insult to the injury!

-For the uninformed, the greatest coach in the history of the National Football League.
+For the uninformed, Bill Belichick is the greatest coach in the history of the National Football League.

 Preparing for the Appellate Court’s Questions at Oral Argument – Part 1

 Learn to embrace questions from the appellate court: those questions provide an opportunity to validate your arguments.
 Here are 9 tips for handling questions, avoiding bad answers, and dealing with difficult judges at oral argument.

 Taking Your Family Law Case to Virtual Court: How to “Appear” When Your Appearance is Virtual